Nazek-Altayeb/plan-for-a-picnic/README.md

 ## Target audience
   * Readers from all ages.
-  * People that are looking for results according to some data they entered.
+  * People that enjoy data manipulation programs.
 ## User stories
    ### As a site owner, my goal is:

    * Presenting descriptions that will lead the user to learn about the purpose of the project.
-   * Providing an easy-to-use and understandable questionnaire, means the user can easily learn the purpose of the questions before typing in the answers.
+   * Providing an easy-to-use and understandable questionnaire, means the user can easily learn the purpose of the questions before typing the answers.
-   * Guide the user through different options and steps, and display warning messages when ever user entered wrong data.
+   * Guide the user through different options and steps, and display warning messages when ever user entered wrong data, or choosing to save data before entering it.

    ### As first time visitor: